Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 29 Juni 2025 05.28.25 UTC
+- WIB: Minggu, 29 Juni 2025 06.26.09 UTC
-- WITA: Minggu, 29 Juni 2025 06.28.25 UTC
+- WITA: Minggu, 29 Juni 2025 07.26.09 UTC
-- WIT: Minggu, 29 Juni 2025 07.28.25 UTC
+- WIT: Minggu, 29 Juni 2025 08.26.09 UTC

 Kutipan Inspiratif:
-"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

-Kategori: technology
+Kategori: success